Cloudilly/Ding-Dong-iBeacons/README.md

 #DingDong iBeacons for iOS ObjC SDK
 Repository contains sample codes required to build a digital doorbell with Estimote iBeacons.
 Cloudilly iOS ObjC SDK is used to build the chat + push notification system.
-When device is near an initialized iBeacon, user can press on the button to trigger a push notification out to the associated owner.
+When a device is near an initialized iBeacon, user can press on the digital button to trigger a push notification out to the associated owner.
 Code is split into 2 sections, namely the [iOS ObjC](/ObjC) and the [NodeJS Hook](/Hook) portion.

 Majority of the code is in the [iOS ObjC](/ObjC) section.
 [NodeJS Hook](/Hook) library is solely used to initialize the secret token.
 Secret token is used to verify ownership of the iBeacon.